khanhpham3799/Unet_Kits19/README.md

 Run save_data.py to load and save data in training and testing set

 ## Step 2
+Run mean_std_get.py to get mean and standard variation values for normalization step.
 Run train.py to train model

 ## Step 3